quality-liquid/cupid_code/Documentation/Design/HighLevel/new-high-level-team3.md

 ### Database Security
 * Passwords will be stored as hashes.
 * All access to database will go through security middleware for authentication.
 * We are going with Azure Cloud Service to host our application and database.
-Microsoft is very large coorporation with years of experience, large talent pools, and many resources.
+Microsoft is very large corporation with years of experience, large talent pools, and many resources.
 We are confident their services will be up to the latest security standards and will continue to be maintained by them to stay secure as the years go on.

 ### AI Security
 * We will make a summary card that appears to the Dater, showing everything the AI intends to do after the User has requested and action.
 This will allow the Dater to confirm that the AI understood them correctly before the AI immediately acts (buying tickets, sending messages, hiring cupids, etc...) to ensure Dater privacy, security, and satisfaction with the application.